 Table of Contents

 Sexual assault and harassment occur in all industries in America.
 However, the pervasiveness of sexual harassment in service industry jobs is much higher.
-This may be attributed to the hierarchical structure of the service industry corporate governance, which allows bosses and superiors to take advantage of their positions.
+This may be attributed to the hierarchical structure of the service industry corporate governance, which allows bosses and authoritative figures to take advantage of their superior positions.
 This can happen in the restaurant industry, food services industry, retail trade, coffee shops, hotels, or any other business that provides hospitality or retail services.

-These superiors will often stress to employees that an employment decision could depend on the employee submitting to sexual advances or that their job could be terminated for rejecting unwanted sexual advances.
+These superiors will often stress to employees that an employment decision could depend on the employee submitting to sexual advances or that their job could be terminated for rejecting unwanted sexual contact.
 In some instances, higher-ups create an intimidating, hostile work environment for employees that reject sexual advances.

 Studies show that about two-thirds of the women and half of the men in service industry jobs have experienced sexual harassment from supervisors, managers, or owners.
 This is, of course, particularly problematic because of the power imbalance.
 As such, “sexual harassment has become a way for management to build a subservient and dependent workforce based on exerting physical and financial control.”